swiftlang/swift-evolution/proposals/0306-actors.md

 * The requirement is `async`, or
 * the requirement and witness are both actor-isolated.

 An actor can satisfy an asynchronous requirement because any uses of the requirement are asynchronous, and can therefore suspend until the actor is available to execute them.
-Note that an actor can satisfy and asynchronous requirement with a synchronous one, in which case the normal notion of asynchronously accessing a synchronous declaration on an actor applies.
+Note that an actor can satisfy an asynchronous requirement with a synchronous one, in which case the normal notion of asynchronously accessing a synchronous declaration on an actor applies.
 For example:

 ```swift
 protocol Server {